Replacement of Missing Teeth

 If you need any further information on the below prosthetic devices please don’t hesitate to contact our clinic for a consultation.

-Our teeth play a significant role and impact how we live our lives.
+Our teeth pay a significant role and impact how we live our life.
 They influence our quality of life, including our appearance, how we speak and eat, as well as our self-esteem and confidence.
 If we lose a tooth or many teeth, one way of replacing them is through removable dentures (false teeth).

 Dentures are a cost-effective replacement option for missing teeth in people of all ages.
 They are typically made of acrylic resin material, but sometimes they are made of acrylic combined with a slimline framework made of Cobalt Chrome, a lightweight metal.
 Either material will ensure a design that replicates your natural teeth.

-Full Denture – complete removable set of false teeth, can be for upper, lower or both jaws.
-These are made of acrylic which replicate the natural colour of your gums and teeth.
+- Full denture – complete removable set of false teeth, can be for upper, lower or both jaws

 - Partial denture – partial set of removable false teeth that clip on to your existing teeth.